rektedits/SmartSnapper/README.md

 You'll save around 20-30 seconds of your workflow :)

-Make sure to join the Topblast Discord-Server (https://discord.gg/topblast) in order to use the "Checl X Reuse" button!
+Make sure to join the Topblast Discord-Server (https://discord.gg/topblast) in order to use the "Check X Reuse" button!
 <br>
 <br>